wp-plugins/tdo-mini-forms/Readme.txt

 == Known Bugs ==

 * v0.6 had an incompatibility issue with the "Bad Behaviour" Wordpress plugin.
 This has not been confirmed with v0.7+.
-* It has been found that theire is some incompatibility with v0.8 and the WP-Email plugin.
+* It has been found that there is some incompatibility with v0.8 and the WP-Email plugin.
 I haven't tracked it down yet, but on my recent tests, it seemed to be playing nice with v0.9.
 Any info on this issue would be greated appreciated.
+* Sometimes, on first login, the "Your Submissions" page displays an error about headers already sent, however the form still works and subsequent loads of the page do not reveal this error.
+I have not reproduced this locally yet so I haven't got to the core of the issue yet.

 == Version History ==